Platohjwang/MSFS2020-VATSIM-Model-Matching/README.md

    https://www.ivao.aero/softdev/beta/altitudebeta.asp
 2. Place both vmr files in the vPilot files folder
 3. Add model matching files in vPilot client
-4. Make sure Airlines_Modelmatching_update-Plato.vmr is on top in vPilot
+4. Make sure Airlines_Modelmatching_update-Plato.vmr is on top in vPilot (Unless your have a large amount of local liveries)

 # For editor:
 For better tracking, please edit at the bottom of both vmr files.